UEFA Women's Euro 2022 qualifying play-offs: Draw

 The draw for the play-offs was held on 5 March 2021 (originally 25 September 2020, but had been postponed due to the COVID-19 pandemic), 12:00 CET (UTC+1), at the UEFA headquarters in Nyon, Switzerland.
 The six teams were drawn into three ties without any seeding, with the first team drawn in each tie to be the home team of the first leg.
 Based on political restrictions, Russia and Ukraine could not be drawn against each other.

 Summary

 The first legs were played on 9 April, and the second legs were held on 13 April 2021.
 Originally, the three play-off winners qualified for the final tournament.
+However following the Russian invasion of Ukraine, Russia were banned from the final tournament, and Portugal qualified in their place.